 Northern Beaches Council and Sydney Water are teaming up to increase water efficiency in the community.
 This new partnership will help local businesses and residential strata-managed buildings to improve water efficiency and cut utility costs.

 See Sydney Water's water saving tips to find out what you could do now to save water around your home and business.

 Saving water for business

 Businesses use about a quarter of the water supplied to customers in Sydney each day.
-If your business relies on using water outdoors and you can't follow the current level 2 restrictions to continue your operations, you'll need to apply for a water restrictions exemption for your business.
+If your business relies on using water outdoors and you can't follow the level 1 restrictions to continue your operations, you'll need to apply for a water restrictions exemption for your business.